moha23/MatrixTheory/README.md

 # EE522 - Matrix Theory (Aug - Nov, 2018)
-Codes for some assignments done as part of EE522-Matrix Theory
+Code for some assignments done as part of EE522-Matrix Theory

 ## Problems